 Third Row: Charlie Waters, Unknown, Unknown, Unknown, Louise Affleck, Frank Aikenhead, Joe McGregor, Ian Mcnaughton, Unknown, Unknown.

 Second Row: Unknown, Bill?
-Hodgins, Unknown, Unknown, Bobby Bidwell, Kieth Rogerson, Unknown,Unknown, Alannah Sullivan, Ernie Seaquist.
+Hodgins, Bobby Bidwell, Kieth Rogerson, Unknown,Unknown, Alannah Sullivan, Ernie Seaquist.

 Front Row (left to right): Charlie Hoffman, Bob Nesbitt, Unknown, Unknown, Shirley Raaen, Unknown, Unknown, Unknown, Unknown, Unknown, Wayne Armstrong.